harishpvv/SheetUtils/README.md

 ## 🧩 License

-This utility is open-source and free to use in any Google Apps Script project.\
+This utility is open-source and free to use in any Google Apps Script project.
-You're welcome to extend it with: - sorting functions\
+You're welcome to extend it with:
+- sorting functions
-- range copy/move utilities\
+- range copy/move utilities
-- formula-based column support\
+- formula-based column support
 - event-trigger helpers